 - To be leaders in developing the knowledge and technologies needed to feed the world while being good stewards of the environment.

 - To be leaders in developing knowledge and techniques for restoring damaged environments to productive ecosystems or productive agricultural lands.

-- To provide outstanding training and learning experiences so as to develop the next generation of outstanding leaders, scientists and agricultural producers.
+- To provide outstanding training and learning experiences to develop the next generation of outstanding leaders, scientists, and agricultural producers.

 - To provide science-based information to our stakeholders to help them feed the world while protecting the environment.

 Facts & Figures

 - Majority of our students will do at least one internship during their time at VT

 - 90 percent of our students have a job within one year of graduation (most sooner)

 - SPES has 23 MS, 20 On-line MS and 77 PhD.

 - 62 tenure-track/AP faculty; 15 off-campus faculty; 18 research faculty; 48 classified and university staff employees

 - 11 labs/centers – Agronomy Farm; Geospatial Analysis; Homefield Farm; Kentland Farm; Master Gardeners; Nematology Assay Lab; Northern Piedmont Center; Plant Disease Clinic; Soil Testing Lab; Turfgrass Research Center; Urban Horticulture Center